hapax/hapax.github.io/assets/visual-qft.md

 Our first task was to see how the standard basis elements looked.
 They were almost indistinguishable, which sucks.
-Rather than abandon our new toy, we decided to find a basis that looks better.
+Rather than abandon our new toy, we decided to find a basis that looked better.
 Our polygonal representation suggested a basis of regular polygons, and either by direct computation, or group theory, we saw this choice worked.
 The QFT is simply the active change from the computational basis to